bfenetworks/bfe/docs/en_us/introduction/route.md

 1. Search path condition using **Exact Match**
 2. If no rule matches as Exact Match, search path condition using **Prefix Match**.
 Precedence will be given to the longest matching path.
 So if more than one rule matches the path in the request, the rule with most matching path elements is hit.
-3. If no rule matched as Prefix Match, search path condition using **Any Match**.

 ### Examples